January 23, 2019

 7. Send the applicant an official application form.

 A resume alone is not sufficient.
 For candidates of interest who you intend to interview in person, send them an application form that has been reviewed by a labor attorney and complies with your state and local labor laws.
-Caution: there are several states and cities that prohibit asking about pay at previous jobs.
-Instead, simply ask applicants about their compensation requirements.

 It is immensely important that the application includes a signed statement certifying that the provided information is true and accurate and acknowledging that falsified statements are considered sufficient basis for dismissal, if the applicant is employed.